2. Chalcolithic and Bronze Age

 Sotira Kaminoudhia

 Sotira Kaminoudhia is an Early Bronze Age settlement and cemetery complex located in the Sotira parish and covering an area of approximately one hectare.
 The site was excavated by Stuart Swiny of the Cyprus American Archaeological Research Institute between 1978 and 1986 as part of a wider regional survey project.
-The settlement occupies the lower slopes and flat fields north of Teppes hill, where Porphyrios Dikaios had earlier excavated the well known Neolithic site that gave rise to the term Sotira culture. shutterstock-com The site spans three distinct phases: Philia, dated to approximately 2500 to 2300 BC, Early Cypriot I to II from 2300 to 2100 BC, and Early Cypriot III from 2100 to 2000 BC.
-The excavated settlement remains…
+The settlement occupies the lower slopes and flat fields north of Teppes hill, where Porphyrios Dikaios had earlier excavated the well known Neolithic site that gave rise to the term Sotira culture.
+The site spans three distinct phases: Philia, dated to approximately 2500 to 2300 BC, Early Cypriot I to II from 2300 to 2100 BC, and Early Cypriot III from 2100 to 2000 BC.
+The excavated settlement remains belong…

 Read more